Lookup Mapping (Target Lookup and Source Lookup)

 Use Lookup to fetch the absent AccountId values by comparing account names in Salesforce and company names in the Source file.

-Before configuring your Lookup, prepare an Import integration with CSV as Source and Salesforce as Target.
+Before configuring your Lookup, prepare an import with CSV as Source and Salesforce as Target.
 Add an Import task and set the Source and Target objects.

 To configure the Lookup, do the following: